11 of Black Widow's Best Allies

 THE WINTER SOLDIER

 While under the direction of the Soviet Union, a brain washed Bucky Barnes fell in love with a deadly Red Room assassin.
 Their tyrannical government and time tore them apart, only for them to reunite in modern times, now both free of Russian control.
-They fell into romance once again but it proved even more short-lived as Bucky found himself forced to erase all memory of their love from her mind to save her life.
+They fell into romance once again but it proved even more short-lived as Nat had her memory of Bucky erased.
 They have teamed up since, but it seems she remains still unaware of their complicated past.

 Romanov has a fairly extensive history with the Crimson Dynamos, most prominently with the second Dynamo, Boris Turgenov, with whom she had teamed up with for some time before coming to the U.S. on a mission to abduct or kill the first Dynamo, Anton Vanko, who had become an ally of Iron Man’s.
 Turgenov ended up killed during that mission and since most encounters between Widow and a Dynamo trend towards antagonistic.